Videowelder/tolerable-discord/README.md

   absolutely never used.
 - The boost progress bar is permanently disabled for all servers.
 - Disabled promotional banners for annoying games.
+- Removed the new title bar
+- Re-docked the bottom user profile island
+- Reverted the colour scheme

 ## Planned changes